Samhain 2023 Meaning, Celtic Blessings and Halloween Traditions

 Time – What Is Samhain?
 What to Know About the Ancient Pagan Festival That Came Before Halloween

-When is Samhain 2023?
+When is Samhain 2024?

-Samhain is a cross-quarter fire celebration and the halfway point between the Autumn Equinox (Mabon) and the Winter Solstice (Yule).
+Samhain is a fire festival celebration that marks the halfway point between the Autumn Equinox (Mabon) and the Winter Solstice (Yule).
+Samhain is celebrated from sundown on October 31st to sundown on November 1st (or May 1st in the Southern Hemisphere).

 The Gauls marked the year into just two havles, the dark or winter half being Sam or Samonios, the light half Gam or its Latinized form, Gamonios.